 Radtrak² – Long Term Radon Test Kit

 The Radtrak² is a long-term test that will monitor between 90 days and 1 full year.
-The guidelines put in place by the EPA and Health Canada are both based on a year-long exposure to radon.
-This extremely accurate test will take into account all of the daily fluctuations in radon and provide an average concentration.
+This extremely accurate test will take into account all of the daily fluctuations in radon levels and provide a true average concentration, minimizing the potential for a false high, or worse yet, false low reported result.

 The Radtrak² Long-Term Radon Measurement Kit Includes: